|

 of Determinism: The central philosophical doctrines relating to

-the degrees of the freedom of the will are briefly outlined.
+the degrees of the freedom of the will are outlines.

 |